-Thanksgiving cocktails HAVE to include cranberries in some shape of form.
-And if you’re going to use cranberry juice, I would recommend bypassing the sweet Cranberry Cocktail juice and just use the unsweetened 100% cranberry juice.
-Straight, unsweetened cranberry juice is VERY tart, but it gives you more flexibility when you’re making cocktails, because it give you control over how much sweetness to add with the sweet liqueurs or simple syrups.
+Thanksgiving cocktails HAVE to include cranberries in some shape or form.
+And if you’re going to use cranberry juice, I would recommend bypassing the sweet Cranberry Cocktail juice and just using the unsweetened 100% cranberry juice.
+Straight, unsweetened cranberry juice is VERY tart, but it gives you more flexibility when you’re making cocktails because it gives you control over how much sweetness to add with the sweet liqueurs or simple syrups.
 Of course, you can certainly use Cranberry Cocktail juice, but just adjust your sweet additions to taste.

 Chambord Champagne Cocktail

 This cocktail is a favorite.
 The champagne is light and festive and the Chambord & cranberry give it a nice sweet & tart mixture.Check out this recipe

 2. The Cosmopolitan Cocktail, or Cranberry Cosmo

 The Cosmo is a classic cranberry & vodka cocktail.
 An older version from the 1930s actually uses gin instead of vodka, so that is definitely an option.
 Using a citrus-flavored vodka is a very popular version.

 The Cosmo is a classic cranberry & vodka cocktail.
 An older version from the 1930s actually uses gin instead of vodka, so that is definitely an option.
 Using a citrus-flavored vodka is a very popular version.Check out this recipe